 A few notable characteristics that set us apart:

-- – Unparalleled transactional experience.
+- – Excellent transactional experience.
 SFG handles hundreds of hedging transactions each year (through competitive auction and negotiation) that vary widely in complexity and size – ranging from smaller loans of less than $5 million to large syndicated loans and tax-exempt bond financings that can approach $1 billion.

 - – Experience with many asset types and financings.
 Deals typically involve multifamily housing, assisted living/senior housing, office, hotel, industrial, and retail properties.
 Financings include floating rate senior secured loans, mezzanine or subordinated loans, and construction loans, as well as tax-exempt private activity bonds and LIHTC deals for affordable housing transactions.

 - – Strong knowledge of lender requirements.
 Having closed transactions with nearly 100 different lenders, SFG is familiar with standard lender requirements (for lender required hedges).
-We work with all multifamily lenders/servicers of the Freddie Mac and Fannie Mae lending programs, large commercial and regional banks, life insurance companies, debt funds, and other securitized market lenders.
+We work with multifamily lenders/servicers within the Freddie Mac and Fannie Mae lending programs, large commercial and regional banks, life insurance companies, debt funds, and other securitized market lenders.

-- – Skilled negotiators on pricing and documentation.
+- – Experienced negotiators on pricing and documentation.
 Our long experience in this market enables us to effectively push back on unfavorable terms within the ISDA hedging documents (and also the loan agreement itself) and to negotiate fair execution spreads on hedging structures.
 We can help you level the playing field.

 SFG can help you address critical hedging questions: